SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Introduction

-{\flushleft \bf Our Contributions:} These issues can potentially compromise security, correctness of consensus, affect the rate and quality of information propagation, and rate and quality of convergence to a consensus in the face of churn, attacks, network issues and other blockchain challenges.
-The manual element can make the system prone to human error and also decrease the ease of use of running a server.
-In this paper we present approaches to solve the above challenges to bring about an increase in the speed, security, last mile connectivity and ease of use for Ripple.
-We do so by {\bf (1)} applying a modified consensus algorithm, and {\bf (2)} implementing guidelines for UNLs and {\bf (3)} mechanisms to set-up and dynamically maintain UNLs for greater security, resilience, high availability and ease of use, and {\bf (4)} the concept of UNL overlap as a function of information propagation and reputation/ trust value of a node's UNL.
-This results in fast, efficient, reliable, highly secure and resilient and assured information propagation, quality UNL overlap and consensus.
+{\flushleft \bf Our Contributions:} The above issues can compromise security, correctness of consensus, affect the rate and quality of information propagation and convergence to a consensus in the face of churn, attacks, network issues and other blockchain challenges.
+We present solutions to these challenges of Ripple, blockchain, and BGP.
+We bring about an increase in {\em speed, security and last mile connectivity}.
+We {\bf (a)} apply a modified consensus algorithm {\bf (MCA)} and address limitations 2, 3, 4 and 5, {\bf (b)} implement guidelines for UNLs and address limitations 1, 2, 3 and 4, {\bf (c)} introduce UNL overlap as a function of information propagation and reputation/ trust value of a node's UNL and address limitations 1 and 2.
+Table~\ref{table:limitationContribution} maps our contributions to limitations {\bf 1} to {\bf 5}.

-In our modified consensus algorithm, we make information (proposal and candidate set) propagation push based via direct and indirect routes with flow happening beyond immediate neighbours.
-This is a change over Ripple's pull based direct propagation for candidate sets~\cite{schwartz2014ripple} and push based direct propagation for proposals~\cite{rippleConsensusAdvanced} with information fetch and push happening across immediate neighbours.
-This helps ensure information is propagated across the whole network faster and in much lesser consensus rounds, thereby improving performance, security and resilience.
-It ensures communication indirectly through the network in the case of failure of direct communication between two nodes.
-Additionally, it ensures visibility of information circulating in the network, preventing the harmful effects of some malicious behaviour while making it easier to identify malicious entities.

-We introduce guidelines for the UNL, with UNL membership and thus message passing inspired by Distributed Hash Tables (DHTs) such as Kelips~\cite{gupta2003kelips}.
-DHTs, with their associated gossip protocols and network topologies are chosen based on the intuition to leverage years of prior works~\cite{gupta2003kelips}\cite{maymounkov2002kademlia}\cite{rowstron2001pastry}\cite{stoica2001chord} in the domain of efficient information storage and retrieval across appropriate nodes in a network.
-Usage of DHTs ensures the network is interconnected, and yet randomised and generic.
-Kelips helps achieve faster lookup times, O(1), through increased memory and background overhead.
-It adapts quickly to churn and is tolerant to failures and faults.
-This helps ensure most queries are serviced quickly.
-We leverage Kelips' network overlay structure, efficient query routing and the core mechanics of query and look-up to help propagate information efficiently (speedily, surely and at lower costs)..